sylmarien/ulhpc-school/README.md

 Now install the software using the build subcommand:

-        resif build --installdir $HOME/.local/resif mysoftware This will install the software using $HOME/.local/resif as the root of the installation.
+        (node)$> resif build --installdir ~/.local/resif --swsets-config ~/swsets.yaml mysoftware This will install the software using ~/.local/resif as the root of the installation.

 Tom ake the software available yo uthen need to add its path to the list of the available pathes:

-        export MODULEPATH=$HOME/.local/resif/mysoftware/modules/all:$MODULEPATH
+        (node)$> export MODULEPATH=~/.local/resif/mysoftware/modules/all:$MODULEPATH

 Now, we should see `bzip2` at the very beginning of the output of the list of the software modules: